lewis-worsley/digital-media-agency/README.md

 ### Content
 <hr>

+- The CSS code to integrate the hamburger menu onto the navbar was provided by https://alvarotrigo.com/blog/hamburger-menu-css/#:~:text=What%20Is%20A%20Hamburger%20Menu,top%20of%20the%20main%20content > 1 Responsive CSS Hamburger Menu - CSS only

 - The 3-colour-gradient for the brand was provided by https://mycolor.space/

 - The CSS structure for the hero section was inspired by the Code Institute's Coders Coffeehouse

+- The background hero image of the office was found and saved via search on Google Images https://www.linkedin.com/company/goodstuff-communications.
+The company logo was removed and the RISE Media logo was inserted via Photoshop

 - The CSS code to achieve a gradient background was provided by https://www.w3schools.com/